The following are exempt from license requirements:

 The following nonresidents can hunt with a resident license:

-- A nonresident younger than 18 years old may hunt, trap or fish with a resident license if a parent, grandparent or legal guardian is a resident.
+- A nonresident younger than 18 years old may hunt, trap or fish with a resident license if a parent, grandparent or legal guardian is an Indiana resident.

 - Nonresident military personnel on active duty and stationed in Indiana may hunt or fish with a resident license.

 Nonresident owners of Indiana farmland (and their spouse and children who reside with the nonresident) may hunt, fish or trap on the farmland the nonresident owns without a license only if the following conditions are met: